 If you’re already visiting your local library on a semi-regular basis, mix it up by checking out nearby libraries within your network.
 Visiting new libraries can be like a mini-adventure for kids.
 New libraries also mean new books, a new librarian (with potentially new suggestions), and more often than not, a new variety of books to explore.

 A great way to show kids that reading is fun is to see theater productions or movies of books you’ve read.
 Seeing a story come to life animates a tale, and makes it easier to imagine and understand.

 Or if you’re feeling really inspired (and can spare the time) have your kids act out a story you just read.
 Older kids might even want to produce their own play and present it to you when they’re done.

 Anything that will increase your child’s desire to explore and hear stories will inspire them to seek out stories on their own.

 #8 Be a stalker

 If your child loves a certain author follow them online.
 Many authors have games, giveaways and answer questions about their books online.
 It’s also a great way to see if a favorite author will be visiting a local bookstore near you.
 Kids can also write to their favorite authors to tell them what they liked about their book and ask questions – and who knows – maybe they’ll write back!

 #9 Set up a book club

 Reading a book alongside other friends is a great way to stay motivated and engaged.
-Just like an adult book club, members can agree to read a book and then get together to discuss it on a certain date.
+Just like an adult book club, members can agree to read a particular book and then get together to discuss it on a certain date.
 Make the story come alive by creating props or serving food associated with the story.
-It can also be fun to watch a movie of the book after the group’s had a chance to discuss and analyze the story.
+It can also be fun to watch a movie of the book after the group has had a chance to discuss and analyze the story.

 Other ways to strengthen kids’ literary skills besides reading books: